zebrunner/carina/docs/advanced/driver.md

 * **getDriver(String name).**

 In this case we may need to specify -Dwebdriver when launching selenium server.
-If there is no driver in Driver pool with name we passed, Carina will create a new WebDriver with capabilities from _config.properties file.
+If there is no driver in Driver pool with name we passed Carina will create a new WebDriver with capabilities from _config.properties file.
 We can access the driver by his name.
 By using different names we can create several Automation sessions.

 * **getDriver()**